waltervh/BornAgain-website/content/documentation/getting-started/installation/macos/advanced-tips.md

 ...
 ```

-* Go to the specified directory, pay attention that on your system name of this directory may differ from the name in this instruction.
+* Go to the specified directory.
+Pay attention that on your system the name of this directory may differ from the name in this instruction.

 ```
 $ cd /var/folders/zt/0l4f_l_d46v5rkx668jqx0b4000lw7/T/bornagain_bundle
 ```

-* Set the environment variable `PYTHONUSERBASE` to the directory where you want BornAgain libraries to be installed:
+* Set the environment variable `PYTHONUSERBASE` to the directory where you want the BornAgain libraries to be installed:

 ```
 $ export PYTHONUSERBASE=/Users/me/my_python_extra